PRE CRUISE - DISCOVER DENALI

 Overnight at the Grande Denali Lodge

-12:00pm Arrive Happy Trails Kennels for enlightening presentation
+12:00pm Arrive at Happy Trails Kennels for enlightening presentation

-Box lunch includes sandwich, pasta salad, cookie, bottle of water
+Box lunch with sandwich, pasta salad, cookie and bottle of water

 2:00pm Depart for Anchorage